 Charlynne Lafontaine

-Although my work has an anthropological focus, each artwork has its own connection to biological forms, whether to the botanical, mycological, animal, protist or prokaryote realms.
-It is easy to draw metaphors from these biological entities as they associate to our cultural circumstance.
+Although my work has an anthropological focus, each artwork has its own connection to biological forms, whether to the human realm or to the plant, fungi or micro-organism varieties.
+It is easy to draw metaphors from these biological entities as they associate to our culture or its effect on us.
 The interpolation of the organic forms with objects as they relate to fashion, the environment or social phenomena, speaks to both the atrophy and the development of our society.
 The use of biomorphic glass components allows for a distortion of reality, as well as the creation of pieces that are both visually stimulating and thought provoking.

 Concern for the environment informs my practice.
-Through sculpture and installations, I think about how our society might change and the potential for constructive impacts on the environment.
-I hope to engage the viewer in a dialogue evoking positive relationships between the ecological paradigm and the human condition.
+Through sculpture and installations, I explore how our society could change and hope to induce constructive impacts on the environment.
+My goal is to engage the viewer in a dialogue evoking positive relationships between the ecological paradigm and the human condition.

 See more of Charlynne's work on her website or social media page.